How to fetch data from Firebase to Nodemcu

 Hello guys, welcome back.
 In this tutorial, we are going to learn how to fetch data from Firebase to Nodemcu.
-Also, a LED ON and OFF example is used to explain this tutorial.
+Also, an LED ON and OFF example is used to explain this tutorial.
 This can be simply described as an IoT project.
 Because the Internet is required to turn this LED on and off.
 You may remember that we used the Blynk app for this in a previous lesson.
 Today we will use Firebase software instead.
-Click think for more details in the Nodemcu ESP8266.
 Click this link for more information about Nodemcu ESP8266.

 OK, let’s learn this lesson step by step.
 So, the required components are given below.